lmondada/dphil-thesis/content/02_quantum/01_basics.md

 {{% /hint %}}
 <!-- prettier-ignore-end -->

 This would allow us to do more than one computation from a temporary value.
-No, big no-no!
-This is a profound restriction (or property, depending on your point of view) with deep roots in the physics of quantum mechanics.
+It turns out that copying is a big NO in quantum computing.
+It is a profound restriction (or property, depending on your point of view) with deep roots in the physics of quantum mechanics.
 This principle, known as the no-cloning theorem, is one of three fundamental properties of quantum physics that quantum computing builds upon.

 ### The physical constraints of quantum computation